Click the icon above to listen to this audio poem.

 Paul Muldoon was born in County Armagh, Northern Ireland, in 1951.
 He studied at Queen's University, Belfast, and has worked for BBC Belfast as a radio and television producer.

-His most recent book of poetry is Maggot (Farrar, Straus and Giroux, 2010).
-Before that, he published Plan B (Enitharmon 2009), a collaboration with the photographer Norman McBeath, as well as When the Pie was Opened (Sylph Editions, 2008), General Admission (The Gallery Press, 2006), Horse Latitudes (Farrar, Straus and Giroux, 2007), and Moy Sand and Gravel (Farrar, Straus and Giroux, 2004), which won the Pulitzer Prize, among others.
+His most recent book of poetry is Selected Poems 1968–2014 (Farrar, Straus and Giroux, 2016).
+He is also the author of One Thousand Things Worth Knowing (Farrar, Straus and Giroux, 2015), Maggot (Farrar, Straus and Giroux, 2010); Horse Latitudes (Farrar, Straus and Giroux, 2007); and Moy Sand and Gravel (Farrar, Straus and Giroux, 2004), which won the Pulitzer Prize, among others.

 He has also written libretti for the operas Bandanna (1999) and Shining Brow (1993); the play Six Honest Serving Men (1995); and edited The Faber Book of Beasts (1997), The Essential Byron (1989), and The Faber Book of Contemporary Irish Poetry (1986).

 Muldoon has taught at a number of British and American universities including Cambridge University, Columbia University, the University of California at Berkeley, and the University of Massachusetts.
-He is currently Howard G.B.
-Clark ’21 Professor in the Humanities at Princeton University and professor of poetry at the University of Oxford.
+He served as Professor of Poetry at Oxford University from 1999 to 2004 and is currently Howard G.B.
+Clark ’21 Professor in the Humanities at Princeton University.
+He lives in New York City and Sharon Springs, New York.